Our dedicated and professional enforcement agents are able to action a forfeiture of a commercial lease within 24 hours of your instruction.

 Should you require our enforcement agent to issue a Legal Torts Notice, the same can be drafted and displayed at the time of the forfeiture of the lease.
 A Legal Torts Notice provides information to your tenant and any third party with a claim to the ownership of the goods inside the premises that they have an allocated time period to remove the goods from the premises (usually 7 to 14 days).
 Should you require supervised access for the tenant or any third party to enter the premises to collect their goods, we can arrange this on your behalf and can liaise directly with any third parties in respect of their claims to the goods.

 Should any person with a claim to ownership of the goods fail to respond and/or comply with the notice, you have the right to dispose of or sell the goods.
 Any money from the sale can be offset against the disposal of the goods.
 The tenant can also be held liable for the costs of the disposal and/or sale of the goods dependent on the terms of the lease.

 Call us now on 01227750 966 to speak to one of our experienced members of staff to find out how 24 Hour Bailiffs Limited can help you.
-Alternatively, please feel free to complete our enquiry form and one of our dedicated enforcement or legal agents will contact you to discuss your matter further.
+Alternatively, please feel free to complete our enquiry form and one of our dedicated enforcement agents will contact you to discuss your matter further.